-From Monday 29 April, construction company Robertson Group will begin to prepare the Campus Central site, ahead of major work starting in early July.
+Construction company Robertson Group started to prepare the Campus Central site on 29 April, and commenced major work on 1 July.
 Phase 1, comprising the Atrium refurbishment, will be complete by the end of 2019.
 Upon completion of phase 2, which comprises the three-storey extension, Campus Central is planned to open in academic year 2020/21.

 What disruption will students, staff and visitors to the campus face?

 Campus Central works started on 29 April 2019.
 Inevitably, there will be some noise and disruption as the major works progress, but we’re working closely with all our stakeholders and contractors to ensure that we are able to mitigate this impact.
 The latest information and regular updates about the project will be posted on this web page.

 How will access be impacted during the planned works?

 The construction site will be clearly separated behind fencing and hoardings.
 Access has been fully considered and alternative routes will be provided and signposted throughout the period of the construction works